gip-inclusion/immersion-facile/back/README.md

 });
 ```

+# Asynchronous Event Processing

+This section describes the workings of our event processing setup and explains how to perform various operations relating to it.

+TODO(jburkhard/jfmacresy): Describe the architecture and how to schedule events.

+## Quarantined Events

+Quarantined events are recorded in the outbox just like regular events, but the EventBus will make no attempt to publish them.

+There is currently only one way to quarantine events:
+* If the event's domain topic is included in the `QUARANTINED_TOPICS` environment variable, all newly created events will automatically be marked as quarantined.

+  This is meant for dealing with production issues: if we find that certain events causes bugs crashes, we can quickly disable their processing until we have fixed the bug.

+ Quarantining could be used in other scenarios in the future, e.g. individual events could be quarantined after 3 unsuccessful processing attempts.

 # Data Processing Pipelines

 This section describes how to work with our pipelines, both locally and remotely.
 We will use the *establishmenBackfill* pipeline (currently our only pipeline) as an example throughout this section: